giulio93/DjGrambot/README.md

 # GO Telegram Bot

-A simple TelegramBot in GO
+A simple Telegram Bot in GO

 ## How to run